zoedsoupe/supabase_potion/README.md

 - [GenServer getting started](https://hexdocs.pm/elixir/genservers.html)
 - [Supervison trees getting started](https://hexdocs.pm/elixir/supervisor-and-application.html)

-So, to define a self managed client, you need to define a module that will hold the client state and the client process.
+So, to define a self managed client, you need to define a module that will hold the client state and the client process as an [Agent](https://hexdocs.pm/elixir/Agent.html).

 ```elixir
 defmodule MyApp.Supabase.Client do